 The kitchen floods with light and has wonderful views of the platform.
 At the end of the kitchen you will find a small utility area and the downstairs WC.

-The main bedroom benefits from an original fire (now ornamental) and has views over the platform at the back of the house.
+The main bedroom is a comfortable size overlooking the platform at the back of the house.

 Welcome to Railway Cottage with the original flagstone floor.